RonaldLePape/DEVOPS_DSTI_Project/README.md

   - build
   - deploy

 ....
-Build and Seploy stages are controlled by GitLab rule:
+Build and Deploy stages are controlled by GitLab rule:

 rules:
   - if: '$CI_COMMIT_BRANCH == "master"'